rendzina/XmasTree/README.md

  ## Code
  A variety of code samples are given:
  - *[XmasTree_Colours.py](./XmasTree_Colours.py)* Set all LEDs to same but random colours cycling through using a list of colours, setting the top LED to white
- - *[XmasTree_Sparkle.py](./XmasTree_Sparkle.py)* Set random LEDs to random colours, setting the top LED to white *(this was the preferred code!)*
+ - *[XmasTree_Sparkle.py](./XmasTree_Sparkle.py)* Set random LEDs to random colours, setting the top LED to white *(this was the preferred Xmas code!)*
  - *[XmasTree_Swirl.py](./XmasTree_Swirl.py)* run through three separate patterns - spiral, layers, rotate
  - *[XmasTree_WhichLEDIsWhich.py](./XmasTree_WhichLEDIsWhich.py)* Helps identify which LED is which number - to aid development of patterns.
 Running this code produces a grid window with 25 buttons - click each number to light up the corresponding LED.

- Colours in XmasTree_Colours.py can be added to the list, with colour names as described at (https://www.rapidtables.com/web/color/RGB_Color.html#color-table).
+ Colours in XmasTree_Colours.py can be added to the list, with the colour names as described at (https://www.rapidtables.com/web/color/RGB_Color.html#color-table).

  Colours in the XmasTree_Sparkle.py are generated randomly and can use either the HSV model, or the RGB model (comment out one of these).